jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

             return 'always_returns_this'
     ```
     the terminal updates to show passing tests. the `finally` clause is always executed regardless of what happens in the `try` block
-- let's add one more test to verify that the code in the `finally` block will always execute. update `test_finally_always_returns`
+- let us add one more test to verify that the code in the `finally` block will always execute. update `test_finally_always_returns`
     ```python
         self.assertEqual(
             exceptions.always_returns(exceptions.raises_exception_error),